AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/deploy-code.md

 ## Production Deployment Phase {#deployment-production}

-The process for deploying to production topologies differs slightly in order to minimize impact visitors to an AEM site.
+The process for deploying to production topologies differs slightly to minimize impact visitors to an AEM site.

 Production deployments generally follow the same steps as previously described, but in a rolling manner.